What is A Temporary Account?

 Below are the steps to be followed to close these accounts: –

 - Revenue and gains account – Step one is to square off this account.
 It includes transferring the amount of the revenue accountRevenue AccountRevenue accounts are those that report the business's income and thus have credit balances.
 Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples. to the income summary account on the debit side.

 - Expenses and losses account – Step two is to square off the expenses and losses.
 It includes transferring the amount of the cost account to the income summary account on the credit side.

 - Income summary account – Step three is to square off the income summary.
 The amount of the income summary is expenses and revenue transferred to the capital account.

 - Drawings account – The last step is to square off the drawings account.
 The amount in the drawings account is transferred to the capital account or the retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
 It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. account.

 |Points||Temporary Account||Permanent Account|

-This has been a guide to What is a Temporary Account and it’s Definition.
-Here we discuss temporary account examples along with types and how these accounts can be closed.
-You can learn more about accounting from the following articles –
+This article is a guide to what is a Temporary Account.
+Here, we explain its examples, vs permanent accounts, along with how to close it.
+You can learn more about accounting from the following articles: –